Mrs. Iman's Class

 In Class this Week

 Please check Progress Book regularly to track your child's progress.
-The nine weeks will end on January 16th.
+The nine weeks ended on January 16th.

 Weekly Homework